 Angela Olbrich firstname.lastname@example.org ext.
 345

-Our travels land us in Australia for the month of November.
-The children will be learning where Australia is located on the globe, that Aborigines are native to Australia, and the unusual animals that are unique to the continent and much more.
-Children are welcome to bring in artifacts, books, and items that connect to our travels which will be displayed for the month on our windowsill display.
+Our travels land us in Asia for the month of January.
+The children will be learning where Asia is located on the globe and what countries are makeup this largest continent.
+We will take a look at the culture, land and animals throughout the month.
 We would like to invite our parents to come in and share your travels or heritage during the month we are studying the continent.
 Children are welcome to bring in pictures, artifacts, and books that connect to our travels which will be displayed for the month on our windowsill display and shared at circle time.

 Gym- Aleah Conlin